Olympic National Park: Best Hikes, Itinerary, and Sights

 Rainboots (men’s/women’s)

-• Rainboots are great for going tide pooling, but hiking boots work to an extent as well.
+• Rainboots are great for going tide pooling, but hiking boots work as well.

 Packable quick-dry towel